Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Related work

-\mypar{Synthetic ImageNet clones} Synthetic images for ImageNet classes appear in a number of related works~\cite{ravuri2019classification,besnier2020dataset,li2022bigdatasetgan} using class conditional Generative Adversarial Networks (GANs), such as BigGAN~\cite{brock2019large}.
+\mypar{Synthetic ImageNet clones} Synthetic images for ImageNet classes have been used recently in a number of related works~\cite{ravuri2019classification,besnier2020dataset,li2022bigdatasetgan} based on class conditional Generative Adversarial Networks (GANs), such as BigGAN~\cite{brock2019large}.
 Besnier \etal~\cite{besnier2020dataset} generate images for ten ImageNet classes and propose techniques to reduce the gap between models trained on generated images and real ones.
 Li \etal~\cite{li2022bigdatasetgan} synthesize five images for each ImageNet-1K class, together with their semantic segmentation annotations to automatically generate pixel-level labels at scale.
 Our work focuses on image-level classification, and uses a general-purpose text-conditioned generative model instead of ImageNet-1K class-conditioned GANs.
 It further offers a larger scale study with promising results on the full ImageNet-1K benchmark when training from 1.28 million synthetic images.
+Concurrent work~\cite{he2022synthetic} also synthesizes data for ImageNet-1K, but focuses on improvements on top of the CLIP~\cite{radford2021clip} model or after fine-tuning.

-\mypar{Synthetic images as data++} Data sampled from generative models~\cite{goodfellow2020generative,ramesh2021zero,ho2020denoising,nichol2021glide,saharia2022photorealistic,rombach2022high} can be seen as data with added functionalities or ``data++''~\cite{isola2022when}.
-Such data can be manipulated, interpolated or composed~\cite{Jahanian2020on,goetschalckx2019ganalyze,chai2021ensembling,chai2021using,jahanian2022generative} with dedicated operators in their latent space, and further used for counterfactual reasoning~\cite{oktay2018counterfactual,liu2019generative,sauer2021counterfactual,mao2021generative}.
-In this paper, we do not exploit these any added functionalities.
-Our prompts consider a class at a time and do not leverage any interpolation or composition properties of synthetic data.
+\mypar{Synthetic images as data++} Data sampled from generative models~\cite{goodfellow2020generative,ramesh2021zero,ho2020denoising,rombach2022high} can be seen as data with added functionalities or ``data++''~\cite{isola2022when}.
+Such data can be manipulated, interpolated or composed \cite{Jahanian2020on,chai2021ensembling,chai2021using,jahanian2022generative} with dedicated operators in their latent space, and further used for counterfactual reasoning~\cite{oktay2018counterfactual,liu2019generative,mao2021generative}.
+In this paper, we do not exploit these added functionalities.
+Our prompts consider a class at a time and do not leverage any interpolation nor the composition properties of synthetic data.
 Instead, we chose our complete pipeline, including the set of data augmentations, to be identical to the one we use for real images, to allow for a fair comparison.